 Banks and credit unions are deploying AI-powered chatbots to modernize the ai customer experience and remove friction from everyday banking.
-These banking chatbot solutions, or AI virtual assistants, are game changers for the financial industry.
+Chatbot statistics can help prove that these banking chatbot solutions, or AI virtual assistants, are game changers for the financial industry.
 Tasks that used to be completed by talking to a human in a branch or on the phone now take place in a conversational interface with virtual assistants for automated support, in real-time.
 These banking chatbots allow financial institutions to talk to millions of customers at once and proactively alert customers to potential issues or upcoming payments.

 As people continue to avoid branches in favor of digital banking, expect even more banks to launch virtual assistants.